iMoonLab/DeepHypergraph/docs/source/tutorial/model.rst

 where :math:`\mathbf{H}` is the hypergraph incidence matrix, :math:`\mathbf{W}_e` is a diagonal hyperedge weight matrix, :math:`\mathbf{D}_v` is a diagonal vertex degree matrix, :math:`\mathbf{D}_e` is a diagonal hyperedge degree matrix.
-Then, the convolution layer of HGNN can be implamented as:
+Then, the convolution layer of HGNN can be implemented as:

 .. math::